 This safari is most often done following a Kilimanjaro climb.
 This trip begins and ends in the Siha District of Tanzania, in East Africa.
 You will fly into and out of Kilimanjaro International Airport (JRO).

-*Many guests prefer to arrive before, or leave after, the scheduled itinerary.
-We can help you make arrangements.
-Additional charges for early arrival, transportation, lodging, meals, and activities will apply.
+*Many guests prefer to leave after the scheduled itinerary to go on Safari, Gorilla Tracking, or to visit Zanzibar Island.
+We are happy to help you make these arrangements.
+Additional charges for transportation, lodging, meals, and activities will apply.

 We also recommend that you protect your flight with travel insurance and a refundable ticket.
 Contact AIG Travel Guard to get more information.

-Upon clearing customs in Tanzania, you will be required to purchase a 12-month multiple-entry tourist visa for $100.
-Please bring cash, as exact change is required.
-In addition, you will need a one-hundred dollar bill that is less than ten years old.
+Before your arrival in Tanzania, you will be required to purchase a 12-month multiple-entry tourist visa for $100.
 Please keep your landing card (received in flight) and a pen handy for customs.